mythril-forge/homebrew-classes/docs/homebrew/druid.md

 ### Cast a Spell
 ***Cost: 3 actions***

-You cast any one cantrip or spell using a spell slot of 5th-level or lower.
-The spell must have a casting time of one action.
+You cast one spell of 1st-level or higher with a casting time of 1 action.